A big 100 is circled in red on your test, but you can't help but think, "I don't deserve this. I'm not smart."

 6) Explore yourself by trying new things, like picking up a new sport or learning a new language.
 Do it purely for fun, and remember that failure is part of the growth process.

 Imposter syndrome causes those with it to undermine their accomplishments and deter themselves from growth.
-By knowing the signs and following the guide above, teens can reach their full potential and fight the normalization of IS.
-Let's create a world where a 100 is not an opportunity for self-doubt, but to celebrate what we are capable of.
+By knowing the signs and following the guide above, teens can reach their full potential and fight the normalization of IS, pushing us towards a world where a 100 is not an opportunity for self-doubt, but to celebrate what we are capable of.